 Here's a good title block:

 4 Describe what it does in layman's terms.
-Refer to the components5 attached to the various pins.6
+Refer to the components

-7 The circuit:8 * list the components attached to each input9 * list the components attached to each output10
+8 * list the components attached to each input

 18*/